 Every curly haired person has been there — and most people with wavy hair have too.
 You go to sleep on wash day with a head full of perfectly styled curls — and wake up with a knotted mess of hair, your perfect curl pattern thrown into chaos.
 You can't wash your hair fresh each morning without risking overwashing and overmoisturizing hair that damages cuticle strength, but going to bed on perfect curls seems to inevitably summon the frizz demons.

 So what's a curly girl to do?
 Fortunately for you, we've done our research, and it turns out it's easy to sleep with curly hair if you have a good method in place used consistently.
+Plus, learn more about VEGAMOUR's best selling hair products.

 Protective Sleeping Hairstyles for Curly Hair